-When you slip your preliminary notice in the mail it is usually delivered, but there are a surprising number of alternative endings here.
-The mail piece can get lost, it can get rejected by the recipient, it could get returned undeliverable, and more.
-What does it mean to your obligation to send a preliminary notice if your preliminary notice is not delivered?
+In many states, local lien law requires you to send a preliminary notice in order to maintain your lien rights.
+When you slip your preliminary notice in the mail it is usually delivered.
+Unfortunately, there are a surprising number of alternative endings here that complicate matters.
+The mailer could lose the mail piece, the recipient can reject it, the service could return it undeliverable, and more.
+What does it mean to your obligation to send a preliminary notice if your preliminary notice is returned undelivered?

-A mail piece is rejected or unclaimed for two primary reasons: (i) The recipient is disorganized or not diligent about collecting its mail from the post office; or (ii) The recipient is trying to be clever avoiding your mail piece to nullify your lien rights.
+A preliminary notice is rejected or unclaimed for two primary reasons: (i) The recipient is disorganized or not diligent about collecting its mail from the post office; or (ii) The recipient is trying to be clever avoiding your mail piece to nullify your lien rights.

 If the recipient is being clever, the joke is on them.

-While not usually required, a best practice when faced with unclaimed or rejected mail is to put a copy in the mail with ordinary First Class postage.
+Although it’s usually unnecessary, a best practice when the mailing service returns or rejects your mail is to put a copy in the mail with ordinary First Class Mail.

 The law simply cannot require you to force someone to accept a mail piece from you, and in fact, it does not.
 Your obligation is to send preliminary notice to the required party(ies) at an appropriate and correct address(es).
 Once you’ve done that (and you can prove it) you have met your obligation.
 If the recipient refuses or does not claim the mail piece your mechanics lien rights will remain intact.